MarioCSilva/RI_Project/docs/boost_statistics.md

 # Query Ranking Statistics for the 3rd Assignment

+Note:
+The stop words filter and the minimum length of 3 filter were used for the indexations.

 ## Vector Space without Boost Function

 Time to start up an index searcher, after the final index is written to disk: 1.77 seconds